SeaEagleI/2019_Baidu-XJTU_BigData_Contest/README.md

 ## Descriptions
 A not bad reward for stay-up guys.
 Full released Code with a Top Submission Accuracy of Over 69.4%.
-完整代码及权重请见
+Full Code & Well-trained Weights Zip pls refer to the following link:
 网盘链接:https://pan.baidu.com/s/1MQXEhe02BhthzrMMeOE7wQ  提取码:j2x0

 ## Manual Guide
 ### Step 1:
 Download "Stay-Up Rewards.zip" and Extract files from the link mentioned above.
 Install packages including torch,torchvision,tqdm,numpy... in your python3 Env.
 ### Step 2:
 Change the directory to where your extract the zip file.